Tristancd1/for_Milo/README.md

  github is a version control system. it allows multiple people to work on 1 project without major conflicts.

- fork - when working on something, you make a fork so that you do not touch the globally used file. this is because mistakes happen and you dont want to mess up the file that everyone else is working on
+ branch - when working on something, you make a branch so that you do not touch the globally used file. this is because mistakes happen and you dont want to mess up the file that everyone else is working on

  pull - pulling from github moves the version of the code online to your personal computer

  commit / push - when you finish any amount of work that you want to save, you commit your work and add a message. for example:
- "created school class". once your work is commited, you do a git push to send your work to github (make sure in correct fork)
+ "created school class". once your work is commited, you do a git push to send your work to github (make sure in correct branch)